Call Us Now : (404) 567-5515

 Get Bubba Head’s FREE Book and Streaming Video.

-By: William C. (Bubba) Head Named 16 Straight Years to Super Lawyers and One of Georgia’s Four Board-Certified Attorneys for DUI in GA Explains what is bench trial?
+By: William C. (Bubba) Head Named 16 Straight Years to Super Lawyers and One of Georgia’s Four Board-Certified Attorneys explain what is a bench trial?

 Anyone who has fought a Georgia speeding ticket or other traffic offense in one of Georgia’s hundreds of municipal courts would have had a bench trial in that case, not a jury trial.
 In State court proceedings, the bench trial process is quick, simple, and straightforward.
 This article does not cover federal court matters, only criminal prosecutions that the accused has in Georgia courts.

 In its simplest definition, a bench trial is a trial by a judge, after “waiving” (giving up the right) to a trial by jury.
 Similarly, in many civil actions like small claims court litigation, all of these magistrate court hearings are bench trials.
 Although (after losing), the aggrieved person can start over and then demand a jury trial.
 For criminal proceedings in Georgia (for the last 40 years), these rules are different, and any “appeal” would be “on the record,” with the higher court reviewing the court proceedings in the trial case, for errors that the trial court made.

 On this page, our Georgia expert DUI attorneys explain bench trials and the risks of a “judge only” trial, plus the possible benefits an drawbacks of selecting a criminal bench trial and waiving your opportunity to seek a decision by an impartial jury.
 This article by our criminal defense attorneys will further elaborate upon (and define) “bench trial” options when you are the criminal defendant.